Bruteforceman/student_software/README.md

     ./install.sh
     ```

+3. After running the installation script, you will need to register your telerun credentials - run:

+    ```
+    authorize-telerun
+    ```

+    Enter your kerb as the username.
+To obtain your token, visit this [site](https://carlguo.scripts.mit.edu:444/serve_tokens.pl) and authenticate with your MIT certificate.

-3. (Optional) Configure git to use your favorite editor.
+4. (Optional) Configure git to use your favorite editor.
 For example, to use vim:

     ```
     git config --global core.editor vim
     ```

-4. Close your terminals and open a new one for some setup to be effective.
+5. Close your terminals and open a new one for some setup to be effective.

 ## Part 3: Using the Software